timeplus-io/docs/docs/faq.md

 ## How to join the private beta?

-We appreciate your interest in our priviate beta program.
+We appreciate your interest in our private beta program.
 The process is

 1. Visit our [website](https://timeplus.com) and fill in the form in the bottom of the home page.
 Please use a work email address.
 2. We will review your request and contact you when there are seats available.